alexlop29/terraform-aws-vpc-module/README.md

 - Encryption at rest - AWS KMS generates key material for AWS KMS keys in FIPS 140-2 Level 2–compliant hardware security modules (HSMs).
   - See https://docs.aws.amazon.com/kms/latest/developerguide/kms-compliance.html for additional details regarding SOC2 reports.
   - SYMMETRIC_DEFAULT currently represents AES-256-GCM, a symmetric algorithm based on Advanced Encryption Standard (AES) in Galois Counter Mode (GCM) with 256-bit keys, an industry standard for secure encryption.
+- Network Address Usage (NAU) is a metric applied to resources in your virtual network to help you plan for and monitor the size of your VPC.
+There is no cost to monitor NAU.

 # Examples